Top 5 Ways to Lower Energy Bills with Preventive Maintenance

 Landlord-Tenant Shared Responsibilities for Reporting Maintenance Issues

 Landlords and tenants have their respective roles to play in the maintenance of a rental.
 For the most part, renters are around the property more often and would naturally become aware of a problem first.
 After noticing any discrepancies around the house, you’re to alert your landlord as soon as possible.
 Once you’ve done so, the responsibility to make prompt repairs falls on them.
 However, if you fail to report underlying issues on time and they become more significant problems, you could be in trouble.
 If left unattended, minor issues can escalate and make living in your rental inconvenient.
-Your landlord could also sue you for the damage caused your negligence.
+Your landlord could also sue you for the damage caused by your negligence.

 Although, as we’ve highlighted earlier, you can take preventive measures.
 There are several energy-saving upgrades for rental homes that tenants can implement without breaking the bank or their lease.